hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-monitor-replica-swift-status.md

 ##Prerequisite

 1. HP Helion OpenStack cloud is successfully deployed
-2. Swift node(s) are active and running
+2. Starter swift is functional which by default gets deployed as part of deployment of cloud
 3. Icinga service is active and running in the Undercloud

 ##Monitoring Swift Replication Status

-You can monitor the time of the completed scan by a replicator.

 Perform the following steps to monitor the replication status:

-1. In the Undercloud, login to Icinga Dashboard <http://<**Undercloud_IP**>/icinga/>.
+1. In the Undercloud, log in to Icinga Dashboard <http://<**Undercloud_IP**>/icinga/>.
 The default login credentials are as follows:
 	* Username- icingaadmin
 	* Password- icingaadmin